-There are thousands of infographics, images and guides explaining how different colors affect our emotions.
+There are thousands of infographics, images and guides explaining how to use color psychology.
 Usually, these infographics look something like this:

 - Red = anger